 Slow periods are a great time to get your office organized and eliminate clutter.
 Roll-up our sleeves and dig in to remove all extraneous paperwork, clear out the in/out boxes, rearrange desks, and put files in order.
 Better yet, create a database that will make files obsolete and free up a large amount of office space.

 While this may not at first glance appear to be a task, in actuality keeping a positive attitude is perhaps the hardest thing to do when times get slow.
 You are on edge with no income and bills are coming in.
 Yet, you cannot wallow in a defeatist attitude as that will slow you down even further since neither clients or prospects wish to work with business owners who are pessimists.

 During difficult times, keep in mind the title of the popular book by Robert Schuller, Tough Times Don’t Last But Tough People Do.
 Every misfortune carries the seeds of growth and betterment if you can keep perspective.
 To help keep a positive attitude, socialize with friends and engage in activities you enjoy on a regular basis.
 This will help lighten your outlook and come back to the office with a fresh perspective.

 Got more tips on how to keep going when business is slow?
 Share with us in the comments!

 Popular search terms for this article:

-what to do when business is slow, business is slow, when business is slow, what to do when your business is slow, what to do if business is slow, slow business, business is slow what should i do, things to do when business is slow, slow business what to do, how to stay positive when business is slow
+what to do when business is slow, when business is slow, business is slow, what to do when your business is slow, what to do if business is slow, slow business, business is slow what should i do, things to do when business is slow, slow business what to do, how to stay positive when business is slow